 Three annual fieldwork questionnaires are being carried out per property.
 The research seeks to determine what the experience and learning is from those living in the home, as well as those with responsibility for managing and maintaining the home.

 The report of the first year’s research can be found in this document.
-Two further research reports will be available at a later date (in 2012 and 2013).
+Two further research reports will be available at a later date.
 The key findings from this first year’s survey are that:

 - Almost one quarter of residents did not get the desired result through their heating controls, and in some instances because of poor understanding of the technology, they didn't even know if their homes were heated by gas or electricity.

 - Despite being given energy saving advice in welcome packs when they moved into newly built homes, many residents had not read it.

 - Not one resident who had moved into a new property in the last two years was aware of their home’s Energy Performance Certificate (EPC), reinforcing the view that EPCs have limited visibility and are not actively considered by new occupiers.